nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 !!! question "Exercise"

-    Check your new `SEQTK_TRIM` process is working by testing your pipeline.
+    Test your profile to see if the `SEQTK_TRIM` process is working:

     ```console
     nextflow run nf-core-myfirstpipeline -profile test,singularity --outdir results